apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Policy-REST.md

 The message body contains the CAS authenticated principal that can be used to examine account status and policy.

-{% include casproperties.html properties="cas.authn.policy.rest" %}
+{% include_cached casproperties.html properties="cas.authn.policy.rest" %}

 Response codes from the REST endpoint are translated as such: